 Some traumatic events involve several responsible parties.
 For instance, in a truck accident, the truck driver’s consumption of illegal substances caused the accident, but a truck part manufacturer could become a second liable party for selling defective components.
 When multiple parties contribute to avoidable harm, at least one of them must compensate the victim fully.
 Then, the negligent individuals or entities must decide amongst themselves if one should compensate the others.

-SERVING CATASTROPHIC INJURY VICTIMS IN NEW JERSEY AND NEW YORK
+SERVING CATASTROPHIC INJURY VICTIMS IN NEW JERSEY

 After a catastrophic injury, you deserve to be compensated for what you’ve been through.
 At Judd Shaw Injury Law™, we believe everyone should have access to the legal help they need after an accident or injury.
 That’s why we have the No Fee Guarantee®—our promise that you won’t pay us unless we get money for you.
 There’s no cost or obligation to get started, so don’t wait.
 Contact us today at 1-866-909-6894 or online and let us get to work for you.